BC5201 - Advanced Bioengineering

 resources to deliver commercial and social benefits.
 This subject is designed to cover

-in recombinant DNA technology, recombinant protein production in both eukaryotes and
+recombinant DNA technology and recombinant protein production in both eukaryotes and

-prokaryotes, molecular diagnostics, microbial production of therapeutic agents, vaccine
+prokaryotes with applications in molecular diagnostics, microbial production of therapeutic

-- discuss the ethics and patenting and regulatory procedures associated with biotechnology.
+- argue the ethics and patenting procedures associated with bioengineering.